BDC Hamburger Icon

 If you decide to surcharge credit cards, consider the following steps:

-1. Contact your credit card processor to inform them of your intent to surcharge.
+1. Contact your credit card processor: Inform the payment processor of your intent to surcharge.
 The company may impose specific requirements and restrictions that you must follow.

-2. Ensure your processor reprograms your credit card terminal so that surcharges appear as a separate line item on customer receipts.
+2. Reprogram your credit card terminal: Surcharges should appear as a separate line item on customer receipts.
+This may require the payment processor’s support to alter the terminal’s settings.

-3. Notify the credit card brands, such as Visa and Mastercard, at least 30 days in advance and follow their rules regarding surcharging.
+3. Notify the credit card networks: Get in touch with the card networks, such as Visa and Mastercard, at least 30 days before implementing surcharging and follow their rules.

 You must meet all surcharging requirements, including the following: